ian-walther/stocks/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Dependencies

+This application requires Ruby 2.7.1

+## Development

+After cloning this repo, the following steps are needed to run the app:
+* `cd` into the repo folder
-* Ruby version
+* install the required Ruby version if needed using RVM or rbenv

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* run `rails install:webpacker` Note: this requires that yarn be installed

-* How to run the test suite
+* `rails s` to run the application

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...